 Introduction to Iran

-Those who cast Iran and Iranians into such a negative context are actually extremely ignorant of both the history of both the Middle East and Western civilization.
 Iran has been one of the historical and cultural centers of the world for well over 2500 years.
 Throughout history its borders have literally straddled both East and West and has influenced all of the civilizations that it has both come in direct contact with and many far beyond.
-Despite what the Republican neocon idiots will have one believe, the influence of Persian civilization on civilization, both Eastern and Western, cannot be dismissed.

-Most Iranians today are deeply pained by the distorted portrayal that many in the West have of their country, history and culture.
-Most don’t see the current government of Iran as a representation of Persian culture and values any more than the Communist government represented the Russian people during the Cold War.
-They know that their history goes back way before the Islamic Republic to a time when Iran, through successive empires, was the envy of the civilized world.
-Iran is viewed more positively in Asia countries since their history has been more intertwined with it.
+Iran though is viewed more positively in Asian countries because of historical and commercial ties between it, the Middle East, Central Asia, India and as far as China.
 In fact many perceive Iranian civilization with the same respect and reverence as those in the West do for ancient Greece.
 That is because for many of the peoples of Asia – not just Persians but Indians, Turks, Central Asians, western Chinese and even those along the Mediterranean Sea, Persian civilization is often viewed as the “fountainhead of civilization.”
 2 From pre-Islamic and Zoroastrian time up until the Middle Ages, Persian influence on the literature, art, architecture, customs, philosophy, dress and other aspects of life amongst such peoples is hard to ignore.
 The native Iranian religion of Zoroastrianism, which predates both Christianity and Islam with its belief in monotheism, Heaven and Hell, a Day of Judgement and of a savior or Messiah to come at the end of time, is arguably one of the most influential bodies of religious thought in history.

 In many ways the knowledge of Western civilization that was lost in Europe during the “Dark Ages” was actually preserved by Persian scholars and historians, not Arabs as many assume.
 Arabic during the Abbasid Caliphate was the scholarly language at the time and so Persian as well as Indian and other Islamic scholars wrote in it at the time.
 3